This Supernatural feature contains MAJOR spoilers up to and including the series finale.

 Watch if you like: Grey’s Anatomy, CSI, Knight Rider, cheesy sitcoms, Japanese game shows, adverts for genital herpes treatments

-Having run for 14 years, Supernatural has gone through a fair few major upheavals and shifts that have sent the show in a new direction, and several of them are on this list (“All Hell Breaks Loose,” “Swan Song,” “Don’t Call Me Shurley”).
-Nothing, though, beats the appearance of real, possessing someone else’s flesh and blood, angels on the show.
+What with running for 15 years, Supernatural went through a fair few major upheavals and shifts that sent the show in a new direction, and several of them are on this list.
+Nothing, though, beats the appearance of real, possessing-someone-else’s-flesh-and-blood angels on the show.
 This was the episode that made Supernatural what it has become, for better or for worse.

 And then, we finally get to meet an angel face to face.
 Castiel, in his first appearance, is genuinely something to behold.
 The deep voice, before it became the subject of in jokes and deadpan comedy, was originally intended to convey gravitas and power, and it works.
 This is a force like nothing the boys have encountered before, and it is awesome in the classic sense of word – full of awe.

 Later, of course, Castiel would become the third member of Team Free Will and one of the most important characters on the show, next only to Sam and Dean.
-Misha Collins has made the character funny and loveable and awkward and generally indispensable (we hope – he’s been killed off a few times but so far has always been brought back eventually).
+Misha Collins has made the character funny and loveable and awkward and generally indispensable.
 We wouldn’t change Castiel for the world and certainly don’t mean to suggest that it’s all downhill from his first appearance.
 Indeed, that later legacy is part of what makes this episode so special.

 But really, it’s that entrance we can’t get enough of.
 We get shivers every time.